airyhq/airy/docs/docs/api/http.md

 ## Pagination

-By default, paginated endpoints return at max 20 elements of the first page.
+By default, paginated endpoints return a maximum of 20 elements on the first page.

-The size of the returned page can be controller via the `page_size` field of the body.
+The size of the returned page can be controlled by the `page_size` field of the body.
 You can move back and forth between pages using the `cursor` field of the body.